Coarse assembly maps: Isomorphism results

+\begin{ddd} $X$ has weakly finite asymptotic dimension if there exists a cofinal set of entourages $U$ in $\cC$ such that $X_{U}$ has finite asymptotic dimension. \end{ddd}

-Let $X$ be a bornological coarse space with coarse structure $\cC$ and $E$ be a strong coarse homology theory. \begin{theorem} Assume that there exists a cofinal set of entourages $U$ in $\cC$ such that $X_{U}$ has finite asymptotic dimension.
+Let $X$ be a bornological coarse space.
+We apply Definition \ref{wetoijovfsdvsdfvsfdv} to its underlying coarse space.
+Let $E$ be a strong coarse homology theory. \begin{theorem} If $X$ has weakly finite asymptotic dimension, then the coarse assembly map $ \mu_{E,X}:E\cO^{\infty}\bP(X)\to \Sigma E(X)$ is an equivalence. \end{theorem}